Rafi716/ProgrammingComponents/Tutorial1to4ReadME.md

     }
 ```

-* Now if we hop back to unity, we can see in the inspector, after we have attached the script to our player, the different fields for the players health!
+* Now if we hop back to Unity, we can see in the inspector, after we have attached the script to our player, the different fields for the players health!

 ![Alt text]( https://github.com/Rafi716/ProgrammingComponents/blob/main/TUTORIAL%20SS/TUT%202/TUT%202%20SS%202.png )

 * Make sure to drag and drop the healthbar image from your canvas into the healthbar field in the script.

-* Once that’s done, we can go back to our script and add an update function whereby the health UI element is updated as the health decreases or increases by using our “PercentageLeft” function.
+* Once that’s done, we can go back to our script and add an `Update` function whereby the health UI element is updated as the health decreases or increases by using our `PercentageLeft` function we created earlier.

 ```C#
     void Update()